Titash-shil/Continuous-Delivery-with-Google-Cloud-Deploy-GSP1079/QWIKLAB_EXPLORERS_TS_GSP1079.md

 done

-echo "it's creating now so kindly wait meanwhile like share and subscribe to quicklab"
+echo "it's creating now so kindly wait meanwhile like share and subscribe to Qwiklab_Explorers_TS"